tektutor/devops-nov-2023/Day2/README.md

 - The OS that runs with the Virtual Machine (VMs) is a fully functional Operating System
   - it has it own dedicated Hardware resources ( CPU Cores, RAM, Storage, Network, Graphics Card, etc., )
   - Hence the number of Virtual Machines we can create on Laptop/Desktop/Workstation/Server depends on the hardware configuration of that machine
+- Hypervisor is a heavy-weight technology as each VM requires dedicated hardware resources

+## What is a Container Technology ?
+- light-weight application virtualization technology
+- container are not OS
+- containers are not equivalent to Virtual Machine
+- each container runs a single application
+- containers does'nt have hardware resources, also they don't have OS Kernel
+- every container has its own dedicated network stack
+- containers also has file-system
+- because containers have network stack, file system, it appears like a OS but technically they are nothing but an application process

 ## What is Docker?

 ## Docker vs Hypervisor